tapyu/generic-prog-lang-lessons/README.md

-This branch refers to general approaches to linked arrays, whether they are sorted or not.
+This branch refers to general approaches to do things in linked arrays, whether they are sorted or not.
 They include:
 - Array element search (traverse)
 - Subarray search
 - Cycle detection